Blog DSCSA Audit

 WHAT IS A DSCSA AUDIT?

-The Drug Supply Chain Security Act (DSCSA) is nearing the end of its 10-year implementation period on November 27, 2023, violations being sanctioned as of November 2024.
+The Drug Supply Chain Security Act (DSCSA) is nearing the end of its 10-year implementation period.
 It has already bought massive changes in the pharma supply chain operations with the introduction of mandatory serialization and track & trace requirements.

 But as the last phase approaches, companies will have to make sure they’re compliant with all the final stage interoperability and aggregation requirements, and be ready for the DSCSA audit.

 What is it?
-Well, to ensure that the entire industry is ready for compliance, the FDA will conduct DSCSA audits near the November 2023 deadline.
+Well, to ensure that the entire industry is ready for compliance.
 From questions related to the specific requirements to an end-to-end inspection of the technology, you can expect a wide range of examinations during a DSCSA audit.

 So, let’s see where the pharmaceutical industry currently stands in terms of compliance and what steps you can take to get ready for the imminent DSCSA audit.